 - Deferment: With deferment, you temporarily don’t have to make payments, and you may not be responsible for paying interest on your loan.
 Not everyone is eligible for deferment or forbearance, but you might qualify if you’re unemployed, serving in the military during wartime, or serving in the Peace Corps.

-- Student Loan Forgiveness: Again, not everyone qualifies for this—there are a whole bunch of different requirements, like working full time in a qualifying public service job while making payments for 10 years, teaching in a low-income school for at least 5 years, etc. The scary thing is, as of June 2019, only 1.09% of applications for student loan forgiveness through public service were actually approved.6 You can’t rely on this stuff, y’all.
+- Student Loan Forgiveness: Again, not everyone qualifies for this—there are a whole bunch of different requirements, like working full time in a qualifying public service job while making payments for 10 years, teaching in a low-income school for at least five years, etc. The scary thing is, as of May 2020, only 1.3% of applications for student loan forgiveness through public service were actually approved.6 You can’t rely on this stuff, y’all.

 - Default: This is what happens if you keep missing payments.
 Your loan is referred to as delinquent the day after you miss one payment, and if you continue to miss payments, you go into default.
 This means you failed to pay back the loan based on what you agreed to when you signed the paperwork, and it can have super serious consequences.
 You could be taken to court, lose the chance to get other financial aid, or be required to pay the entire balance of your loan right away.
 Not fun.